 We are interested in forming collaborations around new data, methods, and tools.
 We encourage researchers to contact us about new data relevant to the genetics of type 2 diabetes and related traits.
 We also welcome collaboration on development of general methods and tools for analysis and presentation of genetic association data for complex diseases and traits.

-Find complete information on data submission in our AMP T2D Knowledge Portal Submitter and Analysis Guide for Data at the DCC.
+Find instructions on how to submit summary statistics here, or see complete information on data submission in our AMP T2D Knowledge Portal Submitter and Analysis Guide for Data at the DCC.

 Some frequently asked questions:

 - See your data in the context of hundreds of thousands of samples.